 4.5.3 MAMA Darks

-SBC-LODARK aperture if they plan to use the SBC for visits longer than 2 orbits (see Section 7.7.6).
+SBC-LODARK aperture if they plan to use the SBC for visits longer than two orbits and the target is small (see Section 7.7.6).

 4.5.4 SBC Signal-To-Noise Ratio Limitations